drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Location:** <br>
 **Emulator Parameters:** <br>

 You need to create a bat file that can directly launch the game.
 Try launching your batch file directly outside of Simple Launcher first.
-If it works there, it will work inside Simple Launcher.
+If it works there, it will work inside 'Simple Launcher'.

 ## Magnavox Odyssey 2